 911 Equipment & Resources

-Construction is complete on the new Rowan Incident Command Unit (RICU).
-Our mobile command unit is financed by grants from the Department of Homeland Security and is available to all local government and public safety agencies for any incident or event in Rowan County.
+Our mobile command unit was financed by grants from the Department of Homeland Security and is available to all local government and public safety agencies for any incident or event in Rowan County.

-The unit will have 4 fully functional Motorola CRT Console Positions to be used to relieve the call load in the communications center during large-scale incidents.
-It will also be equipped with 5 laptop computers, an 800 radio system, with interoperability capabilities on UHF, VHF and Low Band, a mobile EOC, TV DVD and VCR, Microwave, coffee maker, refrigerator.
-The laptop will have wireless Internet capabilities to access the county CAD system.
-It will have both cellular phones by Nextel and Sprint as well as a fully functional wire line phone system that can be accessed at several designated locations.
-The unit will have 12 spare 800 portable radios that can be issued out in the field if additional radios are needed in surrounding counties.
+The laptop has wireless Internet capabilities to access the county CAD system.
+It also has both cellular phones by Nextel and Sprint as well as a fully functional wire line phone system that can be accessed at several designated locations.
+The unit has 12 spare 800 portable radios that can be issued out in the field if additional radios are needed in surrounding counties.
 The emergency lighting system consists of all Strobe and LED totaling 22 different lights strategically located around the bus.

 123 N Shaver Street